Mint Mobile Senior Phone Plan Review 2024

 |40 GB with 5G and 4G LTE coverage

 |Wi-Fi calling and text

 * These prices represent introductory offers for new customers.

-Mint Mobile has a reputation for simple plans without smoke and mirrors.
-And that's true.
-However, it's worth noting that the prices in our table are for the first three months of service.
+Mint Mobile has a reputation for simple plans without smoke and mirrors; it’s a key part of how they design their service.
+However, it’s worth noting that the prices in our table are for the first three months of service.
 The good news is that if you move directly into a 12-month plan with Mint, those rates will stay the same.

-This plan is great for older adults on a tight budget or those who are more tech-averse.
-With Mint 55+, you get exclusive access to help from MINTech advisors for free (valued at $15), which includes full-service activation and help transferring your existing number and service.
+This plan is great for older adults on a tight budget or those who are more tech-averse, as its service is designed for those who want a simple, no-fuss plan.
+With Mint 55+, you get exclusive access to help from MINTech advisors for free (valued at $15), which includes full-service activation and help to transfer your existing number and service.
 Other features of this senior cell phone plan include unlimited nationwide talk and text, plus free international calling to Mexico and Canada.

 FYI: Just how many American adults claimed to own and use a smartphone in 2021?
 A whopping 85 percent!
 That’s way up from 2011, when only 35 percent of Americans said they used smartphones.2

 Unlimited for Heavy Users